SCHJonathan/SCA-gRPC/README.md

 > gRPC (gRPC Remote Procedure Calls) is an open source remote procedure call (RPC) system initially developed at Google in 2015.
 It uses HTTP/2 for transport, Protocol Buffers as the interface description language, and provides features such as authentication, bidirectional streaming and flow control, blocking or nonblocking bindings, and cancellation and timeouts.
 It generates cross-platform client and server bindings for many languages.
 Most common usage scenarios include connecting services in microservices style architecture and connect mobile devices, browser clients to backend services.
 > (quoted from [Wikipedia](https://en.wikipedia.org/wiki/GRPC))

 Hope this brief quote from [Wikipedia](https://en.wikipedia.org/wiki/GRPC) can give you a quick understanding of this popular framework.
 It's an RPC Framework carrying HTTP/2 proctol with (even bidirectional) data streaming support.
-Protocol Buffers play the role of IDL, which means you can write your server completely in `Java` and the client using `C++` can invoke your service functions like it's written in `C++` too.
+Protocol Buffers play the role of IDL, which means you can write your server completely in `Java` andœ the client using `C++` can invoke your service functions like it's written in `C++` too.
 This framework gets increasingly more attention since the past few years and this article will offer you an objective and detailed breakdown of some important parts of this framework.

 ## Some Nonsenses